1technophile/OpenMQTTGateway/docs/upload/binaries.md

 * Click on *FlashNodeMCU*
 The upload details appears.

-With an ESP if you did not set your network and mqtt parameters manualy you can now open the [web portal configuration](portal.md).
+With an ESP if you did not set your network and mqtt parameters manually you can now open the [web portal configuration](portal.md).

 Note that to reset the wifi and mqtt settings you can check *yes, wipes all data*